kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 		:width: 750px
 		:scale: 80

-		An interaction plot for the example where there is little interaction.
+		An interaction plot for the example where there is little interaction

 .. _DOE-two-level-factorials-interaction-effects: